What are the best tech ETFs to watch?

 - Create an account with us or log in

 - Research the tech sector

 - Open and monitor your position

-Trading will entail taking a position on an ETF with derivatives such as spread bets and CFDs.
+Trading will entail taking a position on an ETF with derivatives such as CFDs.
 These enable you to trade on the rising value of the ETF by going long, as well as its falling value by going short.
 You won’t be buying shares in the ETF directly, but you will be able to take a position with leverage.